Jasmine2006120/learning/README.md

 -  Calculater in C#              ✅
 -  Chitkara Logo                 ✅
 -  Madlib using C#               ✅
--  Simple to do list app
+-  Simple to do list app         ✅
--  Dataset analysis
+-  Dataset analysis using pandas ✅

 ## My learning
 - Freecodecamp C# lecture